simpleanalytics/blog/_posts/2022-04-26-4-best-google-analytics-alternatives.md

 Google Analytics is the default web analytics tool for the majority of the internet.
 80% of the websites using an analytics tool are using Google Analytics.
 It's a free and very powerful tool that tracks every move of every website visitor.

-Google Analytics is the number one in the web analytics market in terms of data insights.
-However, concerning privacy, it faces a lot of issues.
+Google Analytics is the number one in the web analytics market in terms of data insights, but concerning privacy and ease of use, it faces many issues.
 Therefore, the market for Google Analytics alternatives is growing.

 Like our last comparison article, we'll compare the same four alternatives we believe are worth looking into:
 - [Simple Analytics](https://simpleanalytics.com/)
 - [Plausible](https://plausible.io/)
 - [Matomo](https://matomo.org/)
 - [Fathom](https://usefathom.com/)

+Full disclosure: This article is written by Simple Analytics.
+Yes, we might be biased, but we try our best to benchmark Simple Analytics as independently as possible.

 ## 1. Simple Analytics